Saga-sanga/node-blog/README.md

 - [x] Make Users able to edit only their blogs
 - [x] Add my blogs page where users can see a list of their blogs
 - [x] Add blogs feed page where users can see all the blogs
-- [ ] Add an unique route for each user so they can share their blog
+- [ ] Make the Blog a micro blogging site like Twitter
-- [ ] Add OAuth in the login and signup
+- [x] Add OAuth in the login and signup
 - [ ] Add search functionality
-- [ ] Add comments and likes for blogs
+- [ ] Add comments and likes for posts
-- [ ] Add text formatting for blog content
-- [ ] Add image to blog
+- [ ] Add option to attach image to posts
 - [ ] Add infinite Scroll
+- [ ] Add Threads
+- [ ] Implement a way to reset password/recover account